caroline1103/DQN_Project/README.md

-# Deep Reinforcement Learning: Deep Q-Network for playing Atari games 🎮
+# Deep Reinforcement Learning: Playing Atari games 🎮

+Deep Reinforcement learning is a combination of reinforcement learning and deep learning.

 Implementation of DQN algorithm on CartPole and Breakout from gym environment

+Our games have a discrete action spaces, Cartpole can only move right or left and Breakout has two more actions available: do nothing and fire.

 Cartpole before training           |  Cartpole after training :---------------------------------:|:---------------------------------: